rcls/sytyaful/README.md

   intersections, and universal lifetime quantifiers inside datatypes appear to not instantiate properly.

 * **search.rs** Rust again, transliteration of R.hs.
+Reaches 7 levels of nested
+  parentheses.
+Compared with 2 for the Haskell version.

 * **C++** I did one once.
 It was not pretty.
 Too embarrassing to make public.
+  Friends don't let friends do C++.
 Attempting to unbox anything falls afoul of the fact that what-passes-for-a-λ in C++ has copy semantics not reference semantics, killing the sharing required for sane run-times.